vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 So before we fill out our dialogs, we need to have some responses ready.
 Remember, we're going to keep dialogs and responses separate, because it results in cleaner code, and an easier way to follow the logic of the dialogs.
 If you don't agree or understand now, you will soon.

 1. In the **Responses** folder, create two classes, called **MainResponses.cs** and **SearchResponses.cs**.
 As you may have figured out, the Responses files will simply contain the different outputs we may want to send to users, no logic.

-1. Within **MainResponses.cs** add the following:
+1. Within **MainResponses.cs** replace the code with the following:

 ```csharp
 using System.Threading.Tasks;